dewarian/real-time-web-2021/README.md

 The current problem is that I have zero experience with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), this is problematic and thus want to create something with sockets.
 After some contemplating I decided to create a text editor, specifically an editor to write markdown.

 ### Current problems
 After implementing the core functionalities and testing these I have found the some UX breaking bugs.
 It is mostly contained in the editing of markdown and saving this markdown.
-See [issue #7 about a more detailed rundown of the bugs.](https://github.com/dewarian/real-time-web-2021/issues/7)
+See [issue #7 for the status of this problem.](https://github.com/dewarian/real-time-web-2021/issues/7#issuecomment-828665217)

-Besides the issue with the UX there is also no UI state changes when the data is being saved on click event.

 ## Solution